uarslan-git/its/courses/Intro_to_PY/task_folder/task_second_sum/task.md

 def second_sum(input):
     ...
 ```
-Which outputs the sum of every second number of the list.
+Which outputs the sum of every second number of the list starting from the second number.
 This way, for an input [1, 2, 3, 4, 5], the expected output should be (2 + 4):

 ```